zheminzhou/PEPPAN/docs/source/usage/quickstart.rst

 --priority FILENAME,FILENAME:FILENAME
 ----------------------------------------
-This parameter is very important if you want to make use of existing knowledge of some genes, such as those that have been valided by manual revise, transcriptomics, or protein structures.
+This parameter is very important if you want to make use of existing knowledge of some genes, such as those that have been valided by manual curation, transcriptomics, or protein structures.
 The genes included in the listed filenames will be used as representatives over the unlisted genes.

 This option accepts multiple MULTI-FASTA files delimited by comma(,), or colon(:).
 The files connected by colons are treated equally, whereas those separated by commas have different priorities.